Tjorriemorrie/react-smallgrid/README.md

 columns in the future.

 The table is hardcoded with pagination.
 Currently the row limit/page size is hardcoded at 20.
-I'll probably change it in the future, and you can also easily change it and run the gulp.
+I'll probably change it in the future, and you can also easily change it.

 ### Minimal